recipes that are simple and delicious.

 Preheat your oven to 450 degrees.

 Lay your roasting pan in the preheated oven, and cook for roughly 45 minutes.
 Take in the smell, it’s amazing.
-After this time, begin basting the top of the skin with the pan juices every 30-40 minutes.
+Reduce to 300 degrees, and begin basting the top of the skin with the pan juices every 30-40 minutes.

 Your total cook time for the porchetta will be roughly 4 hours.
 After this time, remove the porchetta from the oven and onto your cutting board.
 Let this rest for about 20 minutes so that all of the juices distribute throughout the porchetta.